Teaching Orientation for Graduate Students

 Preparing to Teach:

-Ways to get your class, session, or lab off to a great start, including setting a positive, inclusive tone and establishing policies and expectations.
+Find out about ways to get your class, session, or lab off to a great start, including setting a positive, inclusive tone and establishing clear policies and expectations.

-Discussion of difficult cases with peers, experienced Teaching Assistants, and representatives of support offices (Student Conduct and Community Standards; Equal Opportunity and Affirmative Action; Psychological and Counseling Services, Disability Services).
+Discuss ways to handle difficult situations with peers, experienced Teaching Assistants, and representatives of support offices (Student Conduct and Community Standards; Equal Opportunity and Affirmative Action; Psychological and Counseling Services, Disability Services).

 Frequently Asked Questions